Palestinian farmers wither in tough climate

 Under agreements signed in 1994, Israel controls more than 80 percent of West Bank water resources by occupying the areas where the water is most plentiful.
 International aid groups say it is much more generous in distributing the water to its own citizens than the Palestinians, who claim not just the territory, but also the underground aquifers, for themselves.

-Human rights organization Amnesty International says Palestinians on average use 70 liters of water a day while Israelis and Jewish settlers consume an average 300 liters a day.
+Human rights organisation Amnesty International says Palestinians on average use 70 litres of water a day while Israelis and Jewish settlers consume an average 300 litres a day.

 This was almost 18 times more than the amount of water made available to Palestinians, the group said in a 2011 report.
 It said the monthly cost of water for Palestinians was three times more than that paid by settlers.